mkhraisha/Smart-Contracts-And-Decentralized-Applications/12_class/asynchronous/README.md

 function constructPaymentMessage(contractAddress, amount) {
   return ethereumjs.ABI.soliditySHA3(
     ["address", "uint256"],
-    [contractAddress, amount],
+    [contractAddress, amount]
   );
 }

 function signMessage(message, callback) {
+  web3.personal.sign(
-  web3.personal.sign("0x" + message.toString("hex"), web3.eth.defaultAccount,
+    "0x" + message.toString("hex"),
-    callback);
+    web3.eth.defaultAccount,
+    callback
+  );
 }

 // contractAddress is used to prevent cross-contract replay attacks.
 // amount, in wei, specifies how much ether should be sent. function signPayment(contractAddress, amount, callback) {
   var message = constructPaymentMessage(contractAddress, amount);
   signMessage(message, callback);
 }
 ```

 ## Verifying Payments

 - The recipient keeps track of the latest message and redeems it when it’s time to close the payment channel.
 - This means it’s critical that the recipient perform their own verification of each message.
 Otherwise there is no guarantee that the recipient will be able to get paid in the end.

 - The recipient should verify each message using the following process: